Botswana women's national football team

 The Botswana women's national football team is the women's national football team of Botswana and is controlled by the Botswana Football Association.
 They qualified for their maiden Women's Africa Cup of Nations tournament 2022 in Morocco where they made it to the quarterfinals.

 History

 Botswana played their first match in Harare, Zimbabwe on April 19, 2002, against South Africa in a series of friendlies.
 They lost 14–0.
 After this match, they lost 3–0 against Swaziland and 7–1 against Mozambique, where they scored their first goal.

-Botswana's first major competition was in the 2008 African Women's Championship qualification where after 5 years, they played an international match, this time against Namibia.
+Botswana's first major competition was the 2008 African Women's Championship qualification where after 5 years, they played an international match, this time against Namibia.
 The Mares lost both legs by 3–0 and 6–1.

-Botswana had played with Zambia on 4 May 2008 and lost 4–2.
+Botswana played against Zambia on 4 May 2008 and lost 4–2.